Yandex SmartCaptcha widget installation methods

 (widgetId: WidgetId | undefined) => void;

-widgetId argument: Unique widget ID.
+The widgetId argument is the unique widget ID.
 If no argument has been passed, the first rendered widget is reset.

-The destroy method deletes widgets and any listeners they create.
+The destroy method deletes widgets and any listeners they created.

 (widgetId: WidgetId | undefined) => void;

-The widgetId argument is a unique widget ID.
+The widgetId argument is the unique widget ID.
 If the argument is not passed, the first rendered widget will be deleted.

-The subscribe method enables you to subscribe listeners to certain widget events.
+The subscribe method enables you to subscribe listeners to specific widget events.

 For instance, you can listen for the opening and closing of a challenge pop-up window.
 This may be useful for displaying the keyboard on mobile devices.